Cristian Ponde

-Cristian Ioan Ponde (born 26 January 1995) is a professional footballer who plays as a forward for Portuguese club S.C.
-Farense.
+Cristian Ioan Ponde (born 26 January 1995) is a professional footballer who plays as a forward.

 Club career

-Born in Făurești, Romania, Ponde emigrated to Portugal with his parents before his 10th birthday, and started playing football with S.C.
+Born in Făurești, Maramureș County, Romania, Ponde emigrated to Portugal with his parents before his 10th birthday, and started playing football with S.C.
 Olhanense.
 In 2005, he joined Sporting CP to complete his development.

 Ponde made his senior debut with the club's reserves on 24 February 2013, coming on as a substitute for fellow youth graduate Ricardo Esgaio for the final 14 minutes of a 5–1 home win against S.C.
 Freamunde in the Segunda Liga.
 He scored his first goal as a professional on 30 March of that year, but in a 1–3 home loss to S.L.
 Benfica B.

 On 2 March 2014, during a second-tier game against S.C.
 Covilhã, Ponde contracted a serious injury to his right knee, going on to be sidelined for several months.
-His maiden competitive appearance for the first team took place on 21 January 2015, when he played three minutes in a 3–2 defeat at C.F.
+His only competitive appearance for the first team took place on 21 January 2015, when he played three minutes in a 3–2 defeat at C.F.
 Os Belenenses in the group stage of the Taça da Liga.

 For the 2016–17 season, Ponde was loaned to Covilhã.
 He then took his game to the Ukrainian Premier League, where he represented FC Karpaty Lviv after signing a three-year contract.
 He scored his first top-flight goal on 28 October 2018, contributing to the 5–0 away victory over FC Chornomorets Odesa.

-Ponde joined Grasshopper Club Zürich on 25 August 2020, on a one-year deal.
+Ponde joined Grasshopper Club Zurich on 25 August 2020, on a one-year deal.
+He returned to the Portuguese second division in summer 2021, agreeing to a one-year contract with the option of a further one at S.C.
+Farense.
+He scored six goals in the 2022–23 campaign, adding six assists in a return to the Primeira Liga after a two-year absence.

+Ponde's first match in the top flight took place on 12 August 2023, replacing Elves Baldé at half-time of a 0–3 home loss against Casa Pia AC.
+He scored his first league goal the following 18 May, but in a 1–3 home defeat to Portimonense S.C. in the Algarve derby.

+On 29 August 2024, Ponde signed with second-tier club C.S.
+Marítimo.
+In the following transfer window, he was loaned to C.D.
+Feirense of the same league until the end of the season; in July 2025, he left the former by mutual agreement.